-Knowing answers to questions like these, you can get a better scope of who the vendor is and if they’re the right fit for you.
-If security is high on your list of fears, then make sure you bring it up to your sales rep. Then, ask all of your questions.
+With answers to questions like these, you can get a better scope of who the vendor is and if they’re the right fit for you.
+If security is high on your list of fears, then make sure you bring it up to your sales rep.

 Prepare for those security conversations with these resources: